Health Communications in Public Health

 Medical people have our own secret language.
-Thanks to 4 years of medical school and 3 years of residency, I can speak fluently about 5-0 prolene, Bordetella pertussis, and who needs a referral to the nephrologist.
+Thanks to four years of medical school and three years of residency, I can speak fluently about 5-0 prolene, Bordetella pertussis, and who needs a referral to the nephrologist.

 This is very useful for talking to colleagues.
 When it comes to patients and the general public, though, it’s pretty useless.
 Sure, some people have medical training, and some just enjoy knowing the terminology.
 But most people need not only a translation back to plain English, but an explanation of what it all means and why it matters.

 Making good translations may be even more important for public health messages.
 If I don’t match my message to my patient’s knowledge level, I’ve only failed one person.
 If I get it wrong in a public health message, I’ve confused hundreds, thousands or even millions!
 Even if I get the language right, I need to figure out how to get people to pay attention, so they won’t overlook my message or ignore it.
 Often, educating people isn’t enough.
 I need to give them a reason and motivation to take the right steps for their health.
 If I hit the wrong note — if I accidentally insult people, scare them unnecessarily or minimize an important risk — my message might even backfire.

 Health communication experts help the rest of the public health world get it right.
 These folks are masters at translating from doctor-speak to plain English.
 They know how to craft messages for different levels of literacy and for different degrees of understanding about health, medicine, numbers and statistics.
 They have skills to find out what’s likely to interest their audience, motivate them, frighten them or just plain make them mad.
 And they know how to find out if their messages are getting through and accomplishing their goals.
 (There are health communication jobs outside of the public health world, too, but that’s a topic for a different newsletter.)